 An earlier outbreak -The Black Death from 1348

 Known at time as The Great Mortality (‘The Black Death’ is a 17th century term) there were no accurate records of deaths, but modern estimates for mortality in England run from 25-60% of the population.
 With this rate of death, it would be very surprising if Wickhamford and Badsey had escaped, but with no burial or population information it is impossible to know how many succumbed.
-The villages were under the control of the Bishop of Evesham.
+The villages were under the control of the Abbot of Evesham.
 The Benedictine Abbey there was badly affected by the epidemic, with the numbers of monks falling from around 200 to less that 50.
 These numbers never recovered in the time left before the dissolution of the monasteries by Henry VIII in the 1530s.
 As the Abbey had properties in Wickhamford and Badsey (on the sites of the present two Manor houses), with monks moving between them and Evesham, it would be very likely that infection occurred in both villages.
 The property in Badsey was used for the care of sick monks, so it is probable that plague-affected monks were sent there.

 - The main part of this article is based on a paper by Alan D. Dyer in Medical History in 1978, entitled The Influence of Bubonic Plague in England 1500-1667.

 - Peter Stewart supplied some of the information on parish burials.